Honors Capstone Project

 Finally, the study examines the findings in relation to the broader Tubman archaeological and historical study.
 It concludes with a discussion of the role of the brick kiln in the broader social and economic networks reflected by the HTH properties and the life of Harriet Tubman in Central New York.

 Armstrong, Alan D., "Bricks and Brick Making at the Harriet Tubman Home: Archaeology, History and Neutron Activation Analysis" (2011).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 286.

 Creative Commons License